 We have successfully raised awareness about environmental issues of importance to our Customers.
-We have no production in Denmark, Sweden or Norway, therefore our local environmental impact is limited but we continuously look for improvement in different areas, and for our production in Poland, we will install policies in 2015 for creasing the environmental awareness.
+We have no production in Denmark, Sweden or Norway, therefore our local environmental impact is limited but we continuously look for improvement in different areas, and for our production in Poland, we have installed policies in 2015 for creasing the environmental awareness, eg. by reducing waste or selecting recycled products wherever possible.

-We have maintained 100% of our fabrics in accordance with Oeco Tex 100 and the European environmental label, (ECO label) is on more than 30% of all the fabric we buy or use in our own production in EU.
+We have maintained 100% of our fabrics in accordance with Oeko Tex 100 or Oeko Tex Step.
+More than 30% of all the fabric we buy or use in our own production is manufactured within EU.